sreeise/graph-rs-sdk/README.md

 ### Automatic Token Refresh

 The client stores tokens using an in memory cache.
+For other persistence mechanisms see [Token Persistence Mechanism Development](#token-persistence-mechanism-development)

 Using automatic token refresh requires getting a refresh token as part of the token response.
 To get a refresh token you must include the `offline_access` scope.